Maziliu/Epic-Seven-Auto-Shop-Refresher/README.md

 ## Important Notice

 This project is **Windows only** and works **exclusively with Android emulators** that have ADB enabled.
-It will not work with the official Epic Seven client on PC or mobile devices.
+It will not work with the official Epic Seven PC client or mobile devices.
 If you need a shop refresher for the official PC client, visit the original project by [Solunium](https://github.com/Solunium/Epic-Seven-E7-Secret-Shop-Refresh):

 **[Epic Seven E7 Secret Shop Refresh - Original Project](https://github.com/Solunium/Epic-Seven-E7-Secret-Shop-Refresh)**